Narcissism is one of the most insidious character disorders in existence.

 How Normal Toddlers Grow to Become Adult Narcissistic Children

-Narcissism is a condition that can form early on and manifests more clearly in adults.
+Narcissism is a condition that has genetic roots and abnormal brain wiring that manifests more clearly in adults.
 However, doctors are reluctant to diagnose and treat the disorder in people under 18.
 That’s because it can be tricky to discern whether the behaviors listed above are the result of narcissism or normal childhood development phases.

 So how did this happen?
 There are a number of probable causes for narcissistic behavior:

-- Genetics: Inherited genetics are believed in some cases to be the reason for the development of narcissism, which oftentimes forms in childhood.
+- Genetics: Inherited genetics are believed to be the reason for the development of narcissism.
 That’s why it’s so important not to have children with anybody who shows signs of narcissism in the first place.
 They could pass this disorder on to the kids.

-- Neurobiology: There have been some studies on patients with diagnosed NPD that show that neurobiology may play a role in narcissism.
-A narcissist’s brain simply may not work the same way as yours.
-They process others’ feelings, yet feel no empathy.
+- Neurobiology: There have been some studies on patients with diagnosed NPD that show that neurobiology plays a role in narcissism.
+A narcissist’s brain simply doesn’t work the same way as yours.
+They observe others’ feelings, yet feel no empathy.

-- Environment: Certain familial environments seem to nurture this disorder.
+- Environment: Certain familial environments nurture this disorder.
 They include living with a narcissistic parent in an absence of love and affection, or in a highly competitive environment.
-Neglect, abuse, and even excessive idolization of a child can contribute.
-Most children who grow up with a narcissistic parent in the household typically either become narcissists or codependents as adults.
+Neglect, abuse, and even excessive idolization of a child can exacerbate a child’s existing narcissism.

 How to Manage Your Relationship with Adult Narcissistic Children